 Joint Position Statement of AAIDD and The Arc

-All young children who are at-risk for or who have been identified with intellectual and/or developmental disabilities* should have access to high-quality, affordable developmental services in natural environments.
+All young children who are at-risk for or who have been identified with intellectual and developmental disabilities (IDD)* should have access to high-quality, affordable developmental services in natural environments.
 These services should build on the strengths of the child and family, address their needs, be responsive to their culture and personal priorities, and be delivered through research-based practices.

 Access to and quality of intensive intervention for children with developmental delays and disabilities remains inadequate, despite a validated knowledge-base that establishes its critical importance.
 Early intervention services are inconsistent at the state and local level.
 Often such services are neither appropriate, nor well-timed, nor sufficient in intensity and quality to promote positive development or to prevent secondary conditions.
 Many children at risk for developmental disabilities due to environmental and/or biological factors are not identified in a timely fashion.
 Major barriers include inadequate funding and service systems which do not accommodate the needs of families.